Manage PrincipalObjectAccess storage

 Share reassigned records with original owner

-When this setting is set to Yes, then record would be created in the POA table whenever a user assigns a record to another user or team.
+By-default, the Set whether reassigned records are shared with original owner setting is No. This is where the original owner of the record no longer has access to the record when the record ownership is reassigned to another user.
+When this setting is set to Yes, then a record is created in the POA table whenever a user assigns a record to another user or team.
 The original owner is automatically added as Share to.

 When an access team is used for record collaboration, records are created in the POA table whenever a user is added to the access team.
 There are two types of access teams: